tomhamiltonstubber/amfutureug.com/_posts/2019-04-09-our-support-coordinator-innocent-tells-us-his-story.md

 ---
 layout: post
-title: 'Our Support Coordinator Innocent tells us his story. '
+title: 'Our Support Coordinator Innocent tells us his story '
 thumbnail: "/static/img/IMG-20190406-WA0005.jpg"
 page_content: "We chat to our Innocent about his experience as Support Coordinator for the AmFuture Studio.\n\n![](/static/img/IMG-20190406-WA0005.jpg) \n\n### From